jgrant29/DH110-JustinGrant/heuristics.md

 **Evaluation**

+Other than the issue mentioned earlier about the checkout process, the errors are easy to recognize and are displayed in plain language with no codes.

+My evaluation of this heuristic is a **4**

 #### 10. Help and documentation
 * Even though it is better if the system can be used without documentation, it may be necessary to provide help and documentation.